 Leverage e-commerce and virtual selling

 In 2016, 1 million vehicles worth a whopping $15 billion were sold online in China, according to consultancy Frost & Sullivan.
-On Singles Day, an annual shopping gala created by e-commerce giant Alibaba, 100,000 cars were sold on its Taobao and Tmall shopping platforms.
+On Singles Day, e-commerce giant Alibaba create an annual shopping gala, and 100,000 cars were sold on its Taobao and Tmall shopping platforms.

 Back in 2010, Mercedes-Benz sold 205 Smart models in about 3.5 hours on Taobao.
 In May 2011, Lamborghini chose to exhibit several models on Tmall to offer netizens the ultimate thrill to shop (they could book, but there were no transactions online).
 Mercedes-Benz renewed the experience in February 2012 on Jingdong (JD): 300 Smart cars were sold in 89 minutes while 17,000 new users added the model to their watch list.
 They did it again in January 2013, this time on Weibo, selling 666 units within nine hours.